firmwaremodules/iot-firmware-loader/README.md

 fm_load.exe is a packaged set of Python compiled code based on the pyOCD project and integrates the [pyswd](https://github.com/pavelrevak/pyswd) st-link access library.

+Why did we make this tool?
+First off, it is command-line driven which allows automated build and test systems to be setup.
+Projects that are mature enough to require dev-ops will love that.
+Secondly, for TI targets, it's a heck of a lot smaller than Uniflash!
+Also, it contains a customized GDB server to facilitate automated unit test interaction with the targets.
+This feature is available with our IoT Firmware Cores.

 ## Usage

 fm_load.exe is intended to be executed in a console.